 - Creating a safe and healthy environment within all our services, avoiding situations where abuse or allegations of abuse may occur.

 - Respecting and promoting the rights, wishes, and feelings of children and young people and working closely with other agencies.

 - Recruiting, training, supervising, and supporting employees and volunteers who work with children and young people to adopt best practice to safeguard and protect children and young people from abuse, and themselves against false allegations.
 Employees who work with children and young people will be subject to the appropriate level employment checks.
 All appropriate new staff will be inducted on these policy and procedures with sign-off from their line managers and Human Resources.

 - Introducing a Code of Behaviour specific to Safeguarding.

 - Responding to any allegations appropriately and implementing the appropriate council policies and procedures.

 - Requiring employees, volunteers, and elected members to follow the council’s safeguarding children and young people policy and procedures.

-- Having appropriately trained Designated Safeguarding Officers in place to co-ordinate children and young people safeguarding issues and give advice.
-(Please note, certain council facilities / services operate outside of 9am – 5pm, therefore, this may result in a Duty Manager rather than a Designated Officer being onsite outside of these hours).
+- Having appropriately trained Designated Safeguarding Officers in place to co-ordinate children and young people safeguarding issues and give advice. (certain council facilities or services operate outside of 9am to 5pm, therefore, this may result in a Duty Manager rather than a Designated Officer being onsite outside of these hours).